 Even before COVID-19, there was significant interest in leveraging virtual tours for unit viewings and self-guided tours utilizing property management applications and software.

-In fact, according to one study, a sizable 17% of tenants want to see a property without the property manager present.
+In fact, according to one study, a sizable 17% of residents want to see a property without the property manager present.
 So, moving forward, leasing brokers and property managers will need to embrace these new virtual tour techniques.

 In other words, the best time to get on board with real estate-related technology was five years ago.
 The second-best time is now!